School Direct and Initial Teacher Training

 ETSA Southgate is a partnership of schools working with Middlesex University to provide high quality teacher training.
 There are lots of ways to get into teaching but at ETSA Southgate Teaching School Alliance, we offer a School Direct route with Southgate School as the lead school.
 Our vision is to train and develop the next generation of outstanding teachers for our schools.

 We recruit with our partner schools, who are all highly experienced in training teachers.

 - Christ’s College Finchley http://www.christscollegefinchley.org.uk/

-Our School Direct programme includes a Post Graduate Certificate with Masters level credits and Qualified Teacher Status (QTS) so that you are ready to teach in England but also qualified to teach all over the world.
+Our School Direct programme includes a Post Graduate Certificate with Masters level credits and Qualified Teacher Status (QTS).
 The academic qualification is awarded by Middlesex University.

 Our School Direct programme is based in school with approximately 25 days release to attend Middlesex University.
 The school will provide every trainee with a mentor.
 In addition, the school will provide a training programme.
 This will be enhanced by attendance at Middlesex University.

 So, are you ready to take on the most rewarding, challenging and amazing experience of your life?
 Are you committed, hard-working, resilient, highly qualified and able to communicate at all levels?
 If you are, then apply to ETSA Southgate via UCAS and begin the journey towards a professional career in teaching.

 Click on the link get into teaching for more information about how to apply.
 Click on the link get into teaching for more information about how to apply.

 What we are looking for: